GSchoemanAxway/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 Content scanning is still supported using the ICAP filter, which provides out-of-the-box integration with ICAP-capable servers provided by Symantec, McAfee, OPSWAT and others, promoting ease of deployment and operational control.

-Removal of deprecated items are planned for 30 July 2021.
+**NOTE:** Removal of deprecated items are planned for 30 July 2021.

 These items are still supported until removal, however we recommend to stop using them at your earliest convenience.

 ## Removed features